Save time and frustration by learning how to search effectively using keywords.

 - Now you can design much more targeted database searches by using your topic keyword (smoking), and one or more of the targeted, topic-specific keywords (lung cancer, heart disease, asthma, etc.)

-Formatting your search
+Formatting your search with Boolean operators (AND,NOT,OR)

 - Format your database search like this